Instagram captions are effective (and important) because they give greater context to a photo, video, or Reel.

 For example, if you’re sharing a simple lifestyle post, a short and snappy caption might be best.

-While creating beautiful content for your feed is ultra important, if you want to get more engagement on your posts, and maybe even reach new audiences, writing good Instagram captions that drive engagement is a great strategy.
+In any case, while creating beautiful content for your feed is important, writing good Instagram captions that drive engagement is an even better strategy.

-And that’s exactly why we teamed up with Elise Darma – she’s sharing all her industry and insider tips in our free caption writing workshop.
+And that’s exactly why we teamed up with social media expert Elise Darma for our free caption writing workshop:

-One of the biggest trends to hit Instagram in 2020 was creators and brands tapping into the power of long-form captions to engage and connect with their followers – and we only expect this trend to continue in 2021!
+One of the biggest trends to hit Instagram in 2021 was creators and brands tapping into the power of long-form captions to engage and connect with their followers – and we expect this trend to continue in 2022.

 But just how much are Instagram captions growing?